mmistakes/so-simple-theme/_posts/blog/2017-05-08-Mozilla-fellowship.md

 I submitted my [2015 application](https://whitakerlab.github.io/resources/Mozilla-Science-Fellowship-Application-2015/) while I was on holiday in Edinburgh with friends.
 Hiking up Arthur's Seat the following (very windy) day felt really great.

 ![](../../images/kirstie-edinburgh-windy.JPG)
+*Celebrating my first Mozilla fellowship application with a windy hike in Edinburgh*

 I got through to the final round in 2015.
 That meant I had interviews with [Kaitlin Thaney](https://twitter.com/kaythaney), [Zannah Marsh](https://twitter.com/zannahlou), [Abby Cabunoc Mayes](https://twitter.com/abbycabs), and [Arliss Collins](https://twitter.com/arlissc99).
 They were all *so amazing* I left every conversation desperate to work with them.